a-b-street/docs/book/src/proposals/broadmoor.md

 <h4 class="chart-header">Identifying Hotspots</h4>
 <img class="chart" src="../assets/broadmoor/montlake-520-hotspot.png" />

-South of the Montlake bridge, crossing Highway 520, has complex arterial intersections _and_ relatively high bike and foot traffic, meaning many people are exposed to these risks.
+A simple way to think about risk exposure would be "risk per person" times "number of people".
+Using A/B Street's "problems" view, we see that south of the Montlake bridge, crossing Highway 520 has some aggregate risk hotspots.

+Large, busy intersections, especially those with many legs like these, present an increased risk to pedestrians and cyclists.

+This area leading up to the Montlake bridge is one of only a couple plausible routes between the University District and central Seattle, so it has relatively high bike and foot traffic.

+So, the inherent riskiness of these _kinds_ of intersections, paired with the high _number_ of people walking and cycling exposed to these risks, make this a hotspot worth extra scrutiny.

 </div>